nancynobody/express_dispatcher/README.md

 The code is general enough that it can be used/modified for many dispatch-like applications where there are service providers and service receivers.
 Feel free to use it, modify it, etc.

-## Setup Instructions

-### Step 1: Software Spin-up
-Create a Twilio account (+number) then fork the repo and update configs to use your configs + .env file

-### Step 2: Test your use case
-Update the text messages / replies to suit your specific needs.

-#### Setup Admin
+#### Administrators
-Provide at least one admin number.
+There must be at least one admin number.
 Admins are responsible for managing the providers and their number will be displayed by the help menu in case providers or receivers have trouble.

 **Admin Command/Text Examples**
 If you are an admin you can text any of the following "commands" to the Twilio number